jonashackt/crossplane-training/06-testing-compositions.md

 # 6. Testing Compositions

+How to write rendering tests & integration tests for our Compositions.

 📝 Currently (04/2024) [uptest](https://github.com/crossplane/uptest) is not a good choice:

 > __WARNING:__ uptest is a work in progress and hardly ever used by any other than Upbound staff themselves.
 See [this issue comment](https://github.com/upbound/official-providers-ci/issues/153#issuecomment-1756317685): "I think we have to be honest and document somewhere that currently uptest is not really usable without surrounding make targets and the build module :)"